Guide for Undocumented Individuals Traveling in the U.S.

 3. If an officer or immigration agent asks to search your car, you can refuse.
 However, if the police believe your car contains evidence of a crime, they can search it without your consent.

 4. Both drivers and passengers have the right to remain silent.
 If you’re a passenger, you can also ask if you’re free to leave.
 If yes, silently leave.
+Please review the Know Your Rights section at the end of the guide for more information.

 FAQ Regarding Driving